Your expert guide to planning an awesome 2 week Yucatán itinerary

 Dinner – Dzalbay, C. 64 x 53, Esquina, No.443, Parque Santa Lucia, for food and live music in a fun cantina setting

-Days 4 – 6 Rio Lagartos and Las Coloradas
+Days 4 – 6 Rio Lagartos & Las Coloradas

-Rio Lagartos is a small fishing village on the Yucatán coast about 3 hours from Mérida.
+Rio Lagartos is a small fishing village about 3 hours from Mérida.
 From here, you will be able to explore some of the most stunning natural beauty in the region.

-Las Coloradas is where you will find the stunning pink lakes you’ve probably seen on Instagram.
-Visit to learn why the water is pink
+Las Coloradas is home to the stunning pink lakes you’ve probably seen on Instagram.

-Hotel Rio Lagartos is a full-service hotel which has great views and amenities.
+🏨 Best hotel for coastal views: Hotel Rio Lagartos – a full-service hotel which has great views and amenities.

 ➕ check the interactive map for more options including apartments for rent